Khaleda Zia: Second term

-When the opposition boycotted the 15 February 1996 election, Zia's party BNP had a landslide victory in the 6th Jatiya Sangshad.
-Other major parties demanded a neutral caretaker government to be appointed to oversee the elections.
+When the opposition boycotted the 15 February 1996 election, Zia's party, BNP, had a landslide victory in the 6th Jatiya Sangshad.
+Other major parties demanded a neutral caretaker government be appointed to oversee the elections.
 The short-lived parliament hastily introduced the caretaker government by passing the 13th amendment to the constitution.
 The parliament was dissolved to pave the way for parliamentary elections within 90 days.

 In the 12 June 1996 elections, BNP lost to Sheikh Hasina's Awami League.
 Winning 116 seats, BNP emerged as the largest opposition party in the country's parliamentary history.

 Third term

-The BNP formed a four-party alliance on 6 January 1999 to increase its chances to return to power in the next general elections.
-These included its former political foe the Jatiya Party, founded by President Ershad after he led a military government, and the Islamic parties of Jamaat-e-Islami Bangladesh and the Islami Oikya Jot.
-It encouraged protests against the ruling Awami League.
+The BNP formed a four-party alliance on 6 January 1999 to increase its chances of returning to power in the next general elections.
+These included its former political foe, the Jatiya Party, and the Islamic parties such as Jamaat-e-Islami Bangladesh and Islami Oikya Jote.
+It encouraged protests against the Awami League.

-Many residents strongly criticized Zia and BNP for allying with Jamaat-e-Islami, which had opposed the independence of Bangladesh in 1971.
+Many residents strongly criticized Zia and the BNP for allying with Jamaat-e-Islami.
 The four-party alliance participated in the 1 October 2001 general elections, winning two-thirds of the seats in parliament and 46% of the vote (compared to the principal opposition party's 40%).
 Zia was sworn in as the Prime Minister of Bangladesh.

-She worked on a 100-day programme to fulfill most of her election pledges to the nation.
+She worked on a 100-day programme to fulfil most of her election pledges to the nation.
 During this term, the share of domestic resources in economic development efforts grew.
-Bangladesh began to attract a higher level of international investment for development of the country's infrastructure, energy resources and businesses, including from the United States, Great Britain, and Japan.
+Bangladesh began to attract a higher level of international investment for the development of the country's infrastructure, energy resources and businesses, including from the United States, Great Britain, and Japan.
 Restoration of law and order was an achievement during the period.

 Zia promoted neighbourly relations in her foreign policy.
-In her "look-east policy," she worked to bolster regional cooperation in South Asia and adherence to the UN Charter of Human Rights.
-She negotiated settlement of international disputes, and renounced the use of force in international relations.
+In her "look-east policy", she worked to bolster regional cooperation in South Asia and adherence to the UN Charter of Human Rights.
+She negotiated the settlement of international disputes and renounced the use of force in international relations.
 Bangladesh began to participate in United Nations international peacekeeping efforts.
 In 2006, Forbes magazine featured her administration in a major story praising her achievements.
-Her government worked to educate young girls (nearly 70% of Bangladeshi women were illiterate) and distribute food to the poor (half of Bangladesh's 135 million people live below the poverty line).
+Her government worked to educate young girls (nearly 70% of Bangladeshi women were illiterate) and distribute food to the poor (half of Bangladesh's 135 million people lived below the poverty line).
 Her government promoted strong GDP growth (5%) based on economic reforms and support of an entrepreneurial culture.